 Facilities include toilets, water, kitchen bench, hot showers, rubbish collections.
-Some will have barbecue, laundry, fireplace, cooker and picnic tables.
+Some will have a barbecue, laundry, fireplace, cooker and picnic tables.

 Scenic campsites (NZ$10)

-Expect same facilities as services campsites minus kitchen bench and hot showers.
+Expect the same facilities as services campsites minus kitchen bench and hot showers.
 They may have cold showers.

 Standard campsites (NZ$6)

 Standard campsites have a more basic toilet (composting or pit) and water supply (tap, stream or lake).
 They may have cold showers.